Low code = High productivity

 Phil Baron, Director of Digital Solutions at Meritec Limited said: "Low-code digital platforms allow trained users to build and evolve their own workflows and applications without the need for developers.
 With some basic understanding of Boolean logic or, for example, the ability to create Excel macros, any user in any service area can 'programme and configure' new business processes".
 Phil was recently featured in Housing Technology magazine:

-Additionally, a modern low-code digital platform should enable the configurator to build a process once and then "surface" that process to multiple channels eg back-office CRM/CXM, self-service, mobile app, customer portal etc.
+'A good low-code digital platform should enable the configurator to build a process once and then 'surface' that process to multiple channels.'

 Several of Meritec's customers have been maximising the value they are getting from their investment in a low-code digital platform.
 The majority of our customers have utilised the platform to quickly and effectively develop a number of COVID19 grant application forms, which were typically required to be delivered in extremely tight timeframes.
 Many customers have fed-back how useful it was to be able to fully develop the grant application processes themselves and then surface them to the public for access from their website, all without any assistance from Meritec.
 Typically the grant application processes required multiple stages and some advanced workflows to ensure that they were passed to the relevant service areas to deal with at the right point in the workflow.
 By the end of February 2021, Derbyshire Dales District Council had paid out more than £14m of grants using a collection of intelligent web e-forms and workflow processes that were all developed fully in-house by Council Officers.